Updated: Mar 17

 There are some general limitations mentioned here, although to be fair not all of them are applicable to the Singapore context.

 You have to be exceptional and disciplined – and if you have no history of doing that for your credit cards, making your bed or paying your bills on time, I’d really suggest you start small before trying to see how that works out for a movement (BTIR) that clearly requires half a lifetime of discipline.
 5) Other last considerations How long should your Term policy be for?
 How long should your Multiplier for your Whole Life policy be until, and how many times should it be?
 How many years should you set the premium for your whole life policy, and is there a difference?
 What about Group Term Insurance?
-All these are considerations that I'll love to help you with, if you don't have the answers.

 So that’s it.